aleksanderwozniak/WhatsThatFlag/README.md

 ## How to play

-* Select the desired region and amount of countries - then press START.
+* Select the desired region and amount of countries - then press **START**.
-* You will be given a couple of second to think and answer.
+* You will be given a couple of seconds to think and answer.
+* Curious about the displayed flag?
+Click **WTF?** button to find out more info about it :)
-* After the last question, a small dialog will display your results.
+* After the last question, a small dialog will present your results.

 ## Info

-> Countries are no longer fetched from the Internet.
-In order to support translations, I've decided to move them to .xml file.
-If for some reason you still want to populate the list via Internet, then check ***countries-from-net*** branch.
+> Images of flags are fetched from the ***Internet***.
+List of countries and URLs to their flags are now hardcoded in .xml file (to support translations and offline mode).
+If for some reason you want to get ***all*** data from web (via HTML scanning), then ***countries-from-net*** branch is there for you.

 Game currently supports these languages:
 * English *[default]*